lesterchan/wp-dbmanager/README.md

 * To know about the difference between WP-DBManager and WP-DB-backup, checkout __What is the difference between WP-DBManager and WP-DB-Backup?__ in the [FAQ section](https://wordpress.org/plugins/wp-dbmanager/faq/).

 ## Changelog
-* FIXED: Lots of people are still having problems with database password.
-Now I don't pass it through escapeshellarg()
+* FIXED: escapeshellarg() already escape $, no need to double escape it

 ### Version 2.73
 * FIXED: Unable to backup/restore database if user database password has certain special characters in them

 ### Version 2.72
-* FIXED: Uses escapeshellcmd() to escape shell commands.
+* FIXED: Use escapeshellcmd() to escape shell commands.
 Props Larry W. Cashdollari.
 * FIXED: Do not allow LOAD_FILE to be run.
 Props Larry W. Cashdollari.
 * FIXED: Uses dbmanager_is_valid_path() to check for mysql and mysqldump path.
 Fixes arbitrary command injection using backup path.
 Props Larry W. Cashdollari.
 * FIXED: Uses realpath() to check for backup path.
 Fixes arbitrary command injection using backup path.
 Props Larry W. Cashdollari.